ebeneliason/acetate/README.md

     end
     ```

+    If acetate keyboard handling interferes with your own, you can modify the keyboard shortcuts
+    with custom settings, including the key used to enable/disble the acetate debug layer.

 3.  **Debug draw.** Acetate implements the `playdate.debugDraw` function in order to render into
     the debug layer of the simulator.
 If you implement the `debugDraw` function yourself, it
     will override Acetate's.
 In this case, you can call Acetate's from your own: